Harmos274/SQA-Assignment/README.md

 > "I am suprised by...
 I would rather use..."

-At the same time, do not hesitate to share any kind of positive feeling you could havelooking at the code.
+At the same time, do not hesitate to share any kind of positive feeling you could have when you're reviewing the code.
 Congratulation are always welcome !

 #### Keep your ego out